How To Negotiate With Suppliers And Manufacturers When Product Sourcing

 13 // HIRE A PROFESSIONAL TO HELP YOU

-If you’re confident in your abilities, feel free to go at it yourself, but there is nothing wrong with asking for help.
+If you’re confident in your abilities, feel free to tackle it yourself, but there’s nothing wrong with asking for help.
 Suppose you’re sourcing products from China for the first time; hiring a company to help you may be a good idea.
 You may spend hours, if not days or weeks, sorting out how to source your product.
 When your time is valuable, you may be better off hiring a partner to help you source.
 Time spent sourcing is less time building up your new product or company.
 Working with a professional will take one major item off your mind and allow you to focus on

 Cosmo Sourcing // Go Straight to the Source!

-Do you want our team to find great manufacturers, get quotes, and introduce you directly to great suppliers?
+Would you like our team to identify top manufacturers, obtain quotes, and connect you directly with excellent suppliers?

 If you start a new business, finding products and suppliers for your products is one of many things you need to handle.
-Our services are designed to handle every part of your business in China and Vietnam so you can focus on the rest of growing your own business.
+Our services are designed to handle every aspect of your business in China and Vietnam, allowing you to focus on growing your own business.

 We have helped clients from Fortune 500 companies, brick-and-mortar stores, FBA sellers, and brand-new businesses.
 So don’t hesitate to contact us and let us know how we can help you.